ccabello99/pymodaq_plugins_trinamic/README.rst

 Installation instructions
 =========================

-* Tested on PyMoDAQ 5.0.6 with PyQt6
+* Tested on PyMoDAQ version 5.0.6
-* Tested on Windows and Linux
+* Tested on Windows 11 and Ubuntu 24.04